decuser/decuser.github.io/_posts/2023-06-27-ucb-stk-for-harveys-cs61a.markdown

 This note describes how to install the UCB STk 4.0.1 Scheme interpreter on modern 64 bit Debian based systems.
 It also describes a method of building the Debian Package used to install the program.
 This is the version of scheme used by Brian Harvey in his 2011 course, CS61A: Structure and Interpretation of Computer Programs, named after and using famed text, Structure and Interpretation of Computer Programs by Harold Abelson and Gerald Jay Sussman with Julie Sussman, a phenomenally good computer science textbook.

-Now, I'm not a package maintainer and I certainly don't know the nuances of building packages, this is just meant to document how I was able to get this working in 2023 after reading tons of "too bad, so sad, I can't get it to work posts", YMMV.
+Now, I'm not a package maintainer and I certainly don't know the nuances of building packages, this is just meant to document how I was able to get this working in 2023 after reading tons of "too bad, so sad, I can't get it to work posts", YMMV, but I've tested on LMDE5 (Elsie), Mint 21.1 (Vera), MX Linux 21.3 (Wildflower), and Ubuntu 22.04.2 (Jammy Jellyfish).

-Here's a screenshot of the working system:
+Here's a screenshot of the working system running on LMDE5:

 ![one](/assets/img/scheme/01.png)